 The University of Traditional Medicine in Armenia was founded in 1991 in the capital - Yerevan.
 It is a private higher education institution devoted to health and medical-related sciences.
 The university gives international students the opportunity to receive a high level of education at affordable tuition fees and living costs.

 Yerevan is the largest city in Armenia, nearly a third of the country’s inhabitants live there.
 This is the largest and one of the oldest cities, dating back to the 8th century BC.
-Every year, many tourists come here to see the ancient architecture, but also thousands of international students arrive here to study in one of the top European universities.
+Every year, many tourists come here to see the ancient architecture, but also thousands of international students arrive here to study at one of the top European universities.

 The University of Traditional Medicine in Armenia offers medicine and dentistry courses entirely taught in English.
 Both programmes aim to prepare future doctors to be capable of working full-time at hospitals.
 The students develop essential skills and medical thinking that allow them to be able to save lives and treat patients properly.

 It is located at 38a Marshal Babajanyan St, Yerevan, Armenia.

 The University of Traditional Medicine Armenia encourages students to participate in scientific work through several strategies.
 They organise conferences, seminars, workshops, and scientific events.
 The university also asks students to prepare reports, co-author articles, and participate in the professors' research.

 Overall, these strategies give excellent results, and aspiring doctors enjoy participating in the scientific effort.

 To apply for this university, an applicant must pass the entrance exam, which consists of the subjects - Biology, Chemistry, and Physics.
 Also, you should have good grades in those subjects in your high school leaving certificate.
 Studying medicine in English is a must to be fluent in the language.